rdkcentral/rdkb-wifi-hal/docs/pages/halSpec.md

 Initialize the Wifi `HAL` using `wifi_init()` before making any other calls.

-The kernel boot sequence is expected to start all the dependencies for the wifi hal.
+The kernel boot sequence is expected to start all the dependencies for the WiFi HAL.

 ## Threading Model